waterbycounty

 What's happening with rivers in Nowata County right now?

-Nowata County's primary USGS streamgage on the Verdigris River is currently reading 1,320 cubic feet per second — 47% of the long-term mean of 2,837.8 cfs.
+Nowata County's primary USGS streamgage on the Verdigris River has a pipeline snapshot of 1,320 cubic feet per second — 47% of the long-term mean of 2,837.8 cfs.
 This is well below typical — often a signal of drought stress on source water.
-For genuine real-time data, visit waterdata.usgs.gov.
+For the latest gauge feed, visit waterdata.usgs.gov.

 How does Nowata County water compare to the Oklahoma average?